-Merit Increases: Merit increases will be allowed for employees after the probationary period and will depend on the employee's performance review and the availability of funds.
-The giving of merit increases and the effective date of merit increases are at the discretion of the supervisor.
-It is recommended that merit increases be made effective on the first pay period following the employee's anniversary date; however, the supervisor may choose a different effective date.
+Merit Increases: Merit increases will be allowed for employees after the probationary period and will depend on the employee's performance evaluation and the availability of funds.

 Cost-of-Living Increases: Cost-of-living increases are approved by the Executive Committee in consultation with the Executive Director and are contingent on the availability of funds and will be based on the Consumer Price Index for the Portland Metropolitan Area.
 The Executive Committee determines the effective date of all cost-of-living increases.
-All regular employees who have completed six months of employment prior to the effective date of the cost-of-living increase, are eligible for cost-of-living increases.
-Employees who have successfully completed one six-month probationary period and who are serving another probationary period in a new position are eligible for cost-of-living increases.
+All regular employees are eligible for cost-of-living increases.
+Employees who have successfully completed one six-month probationary period and who are serving another probationary period because of a job change are eligible for cost-of-living increases.